by Louis Nowra

 This “tale as old as time” follows the adventures of Belle, a bright young woman who finds herself imprisoned in a castle with the mysterious Beast, who is really a prince trapped in a spell.
 With the assistance of the castle’s enchanted staff, a delightful and tender romance develops between these two unlikely friends and Belle soon learns the most important lesson of all; that true beauty comes from within.

-Experience the magic and enchantment as we bring one of the most beautiful love story ever told to life in a dazzling new production that will delight the whole family.
+Experience the magic and enchantment as we bring one of the most beautiful love stories ever told to life in a dazzling new production that will delight the whole family.